aabbtree77/twinpeekz/README.md

 ## Why Nim and not Go?

 There are not that many [mature static non-GC languages](https://github.com/phillvancejr/Cpp-Go-Zig-Odin).
-For now, let's consider Nim:
+For now, let's consider Nim over Go:

 * Faster closer to the metal runtime.
-[Azul3D](https://github.com/azul3d/engine) abandoned Go for Zig.
+Notably, [Azul3D](https://github.com/azul3d/engine) abandoned Go for Zig.

 * Pleasant on the eye, e.g. [this GLTF code](https://github.com/guzba/gltfviewer) reads better than a spec, without macros and DSL.

 * Less clutter with pointers.
-Go has const, var and * and we do not know what and when escapes to the heap.
-Nim has const, let, var separated from ptr, addr, ref, with the latter being largely avoidable.
+Go uses const, var, *, & and unsafe.Pointer to interface with C. We do not know what and when escapes to the heap and * infects everything.
+Nim has const, let, var separated from ref, new and [] (GC heap stuff), with ptr and addr to handle C. The ref/ptr mess is very explicit and avoidable in Nim, unlike Go.

 * To be fair, Nim lacks solid sum types/ADTs and the "less is more" philosophy.
-Its compile time is complex and evolving, most of it should be avoided.

-* Let's avoid nonsequential code execution as well.
+* Let's avoid nonsequential code execution.

 * Unique attempts to make OpenGL easier, e.g. [this shader compilation macro](https://github.com/treeform/shady).